qmarcou/IGoR/README.md

 # Command line tools
 Although the full flexibility of IGoR is reachable through C++ highlevel functions (*see next section*) we provide some command line options to perform most frequent tasks on immune receptor sequences.

+## General

+### Working directory
+Use command -wd path/to/directory to set the working directory, by default assuming a Unix based system it will be set in /tmp

 ## Alignments
+Performs Smith-Waterman alignments of the genomic templates

 ## Inference

 ## Outputs

+### Best scenarios
+*Output the N best scenarios for each sequence*

+Use command --scenarios

+### Generation probability
+*Estimates the probability of generation of the error free/unmutated ancestor sequence*

+Use command --Pgen

 # C++

 # Contribute